 Einstein’s equation E=mc2 does for matter what Planck did for light, define its energy.
 In 1905 he deduced that the energy of matter is its mass times the speed of light squared and atom bombs confirmed this but it has never been clear why mass relates to light at all.
 If mass is an inherent substance, why does its energy refer to the speed of light?

-In quantum realism, an electron is many photons repeatedly colliding in many channels.
+If an electron is extreme photons repeatedly colliding in many node channels, the inherent energy of matter relates to the energy of those photons.
 Each channel contains the equivalent of a photon with a one node wavelength, whose energy by Planck’s relation is Planck’s constant times the speed of light divided by one Planck length.
-If Planck’s constant is one quantum process transferred over a Planck length squared per Planck time, substituting for Planck’s constant in Planck’s relation gives Einstein’s equation for mass and energy.
-Quantum realism thus derives Einstein’s equation from the conclusion that matter is light condensed.
+If Planck’s constant is one quantum process transferred over a Planck length squared per Planck time, substituting for Planck’s constant in Planck’s relation gives Einstein’s equation for mass and energy (Note 1).

 Note 1.
 In this model, the speed of light c=LP/TP, for LP Planck length and TP Planck time.
 A photon’s energy EP=hP.c/l, for hP the energy of one quantum process transfer, c the speed of light and l the wavelength.
 In an electron l is one node, so EP=hP.c/LP.
 If mass m is the program that repeats, h transfers m over a Planck length square every cycle, i.e. hP=mp.LP.LP/TP.
 Substituting gives EP= mp.LP.c/TP, or EP=m.c2.
 This derivation doesn’t prove E=mc2.
 Einstein did that based on how our physical world behaves.
 It just finds this model consistent with Einstein’s equation.